Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: Quasiparticles in FCIs

 \subsection{Single localized quasiparticle}

 Let us first consider a single localized quasiparticle of the $\nu_h=2/3$ FCIs in tMoTe$_2$.
 Again we get three nearly degenerate ground states after diagonalizing the impurity potential in the subspace of a mobile quasiparticle.
-We are interested in the effect of this localized quasiparticle on particle's real-space density, which is measured by $\Delta\rho({\bm r})=\rho({\bm r})-\rho_0({\bm r})$.
+We are interested in the effect of this localized quasiparticle on particle's real-space density, which is measured by

 Here $\rho({\bm r})$ is the particle's density in the presence of a single quasiparticle (averaged over the three localized quasiparticle states), and $\rho_0({\bm r})$ is the averaged particle's density in the three FCI ground states without quasiparticles [Fig.~\ref{FCIgs}(a)].
 In Figs.~\ref{FCI_1qp}(a), \ref{FCI_1qp}(b), and \ref{FCI_1qp}(c), we show $\Delta\rho({\bm r})$ for $N=25,N_s=37$, which is the largest system size we can reach by ED.
 The impurity potential is located at $\mathcal{R}_M^M$, $\mathcal{R}_M^X$, and the bridge point $\mathcal{R}_{\rm Br}$ (middle of $\mathcal{R}_M^X$ and $\mathcal{R}_X^M$), respectively.
 Extra particles indeed concentrate around the impurity potential in all of the three cases, which is a signal of a localized quasiparticle.
 With increasing distance from the impurity potential, $\Delta\rho({\bm r})$ oscillates and tends to zero.
 Unlike the FQH case [Fig.~\ref{qh1qp}(a)], the density distribution in the presence of an FCI quasiparticle no longer has continuous rotational symmetry.
 Moreover, there is a clear dependence of $\Delta\rho({\bm r})$ on the position of the impurity potential.
 One can see that particles still prefer to occupy $\mathcal{R}_M^X$ and $\mathcal{R}_X^M$ regions as in the ground-state case, such that $\Delta\rho({\bm r})$ demonstrates $C_{6z}$ and $C_{3z}$ rotation symmetry, respectively, if the impurity potential is located at $\mathcal{R}_M^M$ and $\mathcal{R}_M^X$ sites [Figs.~\ref{FCI_1qp}(a) and \ref{FCI_1qp}(b)].
 The density profile for the impurity located at $\mathcal{R}_M^M$ closely follows that of the anyon Wannier state shown in Fig.~\ref{anyonTB}(a).

 To further characterize the existence of a localized quasiparticle, we compute the charge excess $Q(r)$ as a function of the distance $r$ from the impurity potential, as defined in Eq.~(\ref{eq::Qr}).
 Note that in the FCI case both $\rho({\bm r})$ and $\rho_0({\bm r})$ are not uniform or rotationally invariant, and we cannot reduce Eq.~(\ref{eq::Qr}) to an integral in the radial direction.
 The results corresponding to Figs.~\ref{FCI_1qp}(a), \ref{FCI_1qp}(b), and \ref{FCI_1qp}(c) are similar and we display them in Fig.~\ref{FCI_1qp}(d).
 For direct comparison with the FQH data, we choose the effective magnetic length~\cite{PhysRevB.91.045126}